 Windows 10 automatically downloads and installs updates to make sure your device is secure and up to date.
-This means you receive the latest features and security updates, helping your device run efficiently and stay protected.
-The below information is intended to help you answer questions and troubleshoot common problems with your Windows 10 update.
+This means you receive the latest features and below information is intended to help you answer questions and troubleshoot common problems with your Windows 10 update.

 If you're looking for info on how to activate Windows 10 or to verify that your installation of Windows 10 is activated, see Activation in Windows 10.